PrestaShop/docs/modules/concepts/hooks/list-of-hooks/displayProductExtraContent.md

 {/foreach}
 ```

-Then, the `product` entity uses a `ProductExtraContentFinder` to fetch all extra content.
+In the front office, `ProductController` fetches all extra content using a `ProductExtraContentFinder`.

 ```php
 class ProductExtraContentFinder extends HookFinder